 Artist Katie Taylor is a contemporary sculptural installation artist based in Oxford, UK.
-She has a first class degree in Textiles and is currently studying an MFA at Oxford Brookes University.
+She has a first class degree in Textiles and an MFA from Oxford Brookes University.
 Fascinated with exploring our place in the world, the fragility of life and death and the precariousness of our existence, often using history and historical research as a basis within her work.

 Forensic anthropology and its use to determine individuality is a continuing theme and it’s use in Bosnia as a tool to discover identities within mass graves is a current research project.